 When you can switch between different types of drops, you keep your opponent off balance and force them to stay honest at the net.
 Advantage: you.

-Most pickleball players know one third shot drop.
+Most pickleball players know the one-third shot drop.
 The really good ones?
 They've got three in their back pocket, and they know exactly when to deploy each one.

 That's the game-changer Cam Luhring breaks down in his latest video, showing you how to master the slice drop, the drip, and the topspin drop so you can keep your opponents guessing and your game sharp.